 Most of our clients take advantage of our contingent fee arrangements, in which our fee is based upon a percentage of how much tax we are able to save for the client.
 Following a successful tax appeal, your assessment generally cannot be raised for a minimum of three years (the year of the appeal plus two additional years).
-This rule, known as the Freeze Act, is applicable unless the property is improved after the date of valuation or municipality undergoes a revaluation1 or re-assessment prior to the expiration of the 3-year period.
+This rule, known as the Freeze Act, is applicable unless the property is improved after the date of valuation or municipality undergoes a revaluation or re-assessment prior to the expiration of the 3-year period.
 Because the amount of real estate tax that you pay is a function of your property value, it is essential that you file a tax appeal if you think the municipality has over-assessed your property.

 The appeal process starts with an application to either the County Tax Board or the State Tax Court.
 For the past several years, most appeals were due on April 1.
 However, due to recent change in law, most Monmouth County Tax Appeals are now due on January 15.
 Our firm will handle all filings and appearances before the County Tax Board or State Tax Court.
 The deadline for appeals on “added assessments” (i.e.; assessments for improvements made to properties after the October 1 assessment date) is generally due on December 1.
-Please contact us at least 3 weeks prior to the filing deadline in order to start the process.
+Please contact us at least 3 weeks prior to the appropriate filing deadline in order to start the process.